assertj/assertj-generator-gradle-plugin/README.md

 ## Quick Start

 Below is a minimal configuration that will cause _all_ classes defined in the `main` source set to have an `AssertJ` assertion generated for it.
 All of these will be placed into the highest package in use.

+This plugin requires Gradle 4.0.

 ```gradle
 plugins {